-This initiative arises from a cultural cooperation between the Cultural Center of Spain in Costa Rica – Casa Caníbal, the network of ArthouseSpain centers, formed by Museo C.A.V.
-La Neomudéjar, Kárstica Espacio de Creación and Zapadores Ciudad del arte, in Spain; together with partners Building Bridges Art Exchange in Los Angeles (USA), Plataforma Caníbal in Barranquilla (Colombia) and Women in the Visual Arts (MAV).
-These organizations are all united under an international cooperation agreement for the exchange of artistic residencies that provide emergency economic relief for creators.
+The 2020 Self-Isolation Residencies are in partnership with the Cultural Center of Spain in Costa Rica – Casa Caníbal, the network of ArthouseSpain centers, formed by Museo C.A.V.
+La Neomudéjar, Kárstica Espacio de Creación and Zapadores Ciudad del arte, in Spain, Plataforma Caníbal in Barranquilla (Colombia) and Women in the Visual Arts (MAV).

 PATROLLING THE PERIMETERS